 If you ever wanted to build a complete WordPress theme, this course is perfect for you.
 Not only do we provide over 20 hours of instruction building themes; we provide advanced topics that will make your theme more popular that also gets approved faster by the WordPress theme review team including:

-COMING in JANUARY TO FEBRUARY 2017: BOOTSTRAP-THEME-MANIA!...We will build a Bootstrap theme as part of all of the concepts taught in this course!
+COMING in MAY AND JUNE 2017: BOOTSTRAP-THEME-MANIA!...We will build a Bootstrap theme as part of all of the concepts taught in this course!

 From here you can start your journey to becoming an amazing WordPress theme developer and I present you with as many concepts and programming tools to work with today's modern WordPress theme.